Ellsworth Vines: Amateur

 In February, Vines beat Lester Stoefen in the final of the Los Angeles championships.

 In May, Vines won the Southern California championships beating Gledhill in the final.
 In June, Vines won the Pasadena championships, beating Stoefen in the final.
 In July, Vines beat Frank Hunter in the final of the New York Metropolitan championships.
-In September, Vines won the Pacific Southwest championships, beating Wilmer Allison in five sets in the quarters and Gregory Mangin in the final.
+In September, Vines won the Pacific Southwest championships, beating Wilmer Allison in a long and close five sets in the quarters, Clifford Sutter in four sets in the semifinal and Gregory Mangin in the final.